 Real Estate Tax Information

 The tax rate is expressed in dollars per one hundred dollars of assessed value.
-For example, a total tax rate of $1.2562 for a property assessed at $300,000 dollars is calculated as:
+For example, if the total tax rate were $1.2075 per $100 of assessed value, then a property with an assessed value of $300,000 dollars is calculated as:

-The total real estate tax amount is paid in two installments.
-The first-half real estate taxes are due July 15, and the second-half taxes are due December 5, as shown on the tax calendar.
+The real estate tax is paid in two annual installments as shown on the

 The County also levies a supplemental real estate tax on newly-constructed improvements completed after the beginning of the year.

-Most homeowners pay real estate taxes through their mortgage services company.
-The County, therefore, bills and collects tax payments directly from mortgage services companies.
-Occasionally, the billing information on file is incorrect, and a real estate tax bill that should be sent to a mortgage company is mailed to a property owner.
-If your escrow real estate tax payment is with your mortgage services company, and you receive a real estate tax bill; please forward the bill to your mortgage company so they can make the payment on your behalf.
-Payment from mortgage services companies should be sent directly to the County.
+Most homeowners pay their real estate taxes through a mortgage services company.
+The County bills and collects tax payments directly from these companies.
+Occasionally, the billing information on file is incorrect and a real estate tax bill that should have been sent to a mortgage services company is instead mailed to a property owner.
+If your escrow real estate tax payment is wrapped in with your mortgage payment a mortgage services company, and you receive a real estate tax bill; please forward the bill to your mortgage company so they can make the payment on your behalf.
+Payments from mortgage services companies should be sent directly to the County.